 Approved Destination Status (ADS) scheme

-Attention tour guides
+Attention tour guides and inbound tour operators

-The ADS unit has completed the backlog of tour guide applications and you may now only supervise ADS tours if you have received an approved outcome email from the ADS unit.
+You can only supervise ADS tours if you have received an approved outcome email from the ADS unit.
 Penalties will apply to inbound tour operators who use a tour guide that is not approved.
 If you have received an outcome email from the ADS unit stating that you are not approved, then you are not allowed to work as an ADS tour guide.

 The new ADS Code of Business Standards and Ethics is now available